 - Helping recover over $1.9 million in stolen wages for the Brazilian immigrant worker community, in collaboration with the Department of Labor’s Wage and Hour Division in Boston.

-- Organizing a statewide legislative campaign to introduce a historic Massachusetts Domestic Workers Bill of Rights, which will bring domestic workers under the protection of state labor laws.
+- Organizing a successful statewide legislative campaign to introduce a historic Massachusetts Domestic Workers Bill of Rights, which brings domestic workers under the protection of state labor laws.

 Centro Comunitario de Trabajadores (New Bedford, MA)

 Centro Comunitario de Trabajadores (CCT) is a membership-based organization working with the Central American immigrant community to defend their rights as workers and human beings.
 The organization seeks to create social change through grassroots organizing, direct action, and education that raises the political consciousness of its members.
 CCT is dedicated to influencing local, state, and national policies in order to create lasting, positive change for workers and the community.